The King of Cash Value Life Insurance –

-There are a number of reasons why a universal life policy may be a better alternative when considering cash value options, such as:
+There are a number of reasons why a universal life policy may be a better alternative when considering cash value life insurance options, such as:

 - Flexibility – Universal life insurance is flexible.
 With this type of coverage, the policyholder may, within certain limits, decide when to pay the premium, as well as how much of that premium to put towards the death benefit and how much to put into its cash value.

 - Tax Advantages – Because the cash value in a universal life insurance policy can grow on a tax-deferred basis, it means that the gain on these funds will not be taxed until the time of withdrawal – and this means that over time, the cash can grow significantly without being subject to taxation.

 - Guarantees – Universal life is more flexible than its whole life alternative, and these plans will also offer certain guarantees such as a minimum rate of interest.

 - Get immediate cash value with enhanced riders.

 An index universal life insurance policy is another way to supercharge your cash value growth.
 You can learn in detail about IUL policy options here.
 No matter what we can help you find the best cash value policy.